manstie/PhishPoster/README.md

 # PhishPoster
-sends post requests to urls with random 'user' data
+sends post requests to provided urls with random 'user' data specific to the phishing sites